CarbonLDP/carbonldp-js-sdk/doc/README.md

 static is( value:any ):boolean
 ```

-Duck tape tests if the value sent is a Token object
+Returns true if the object provided is considered a `Carbon.Auth.Token.Class` object.

 *Parameters*